-Marcia Dority Baker
+Marcia Dority

 Biography

-Marcia Dority Baker is a leadership coach and program facilitator for MOR Associates.
+Marcia Dority is a leadership coach and program facilitator for MOR Associates.
 She is curious by nature and enjoys helping people achieve their goals.
 As a coach, her first question is, “how can I help you be successful?”
 This process invites individuals to identify what they want to accomplish and then build an action plan to successfully reach their goal.

 Marcia holds a Master of Arts in Library & Information Science from the University of Missouri and a Master of Arts in Museum Studies from the University of Nebraska-Lincoln.